Interpretable Anomaly Detection with DIFFI: Depth-based Isolation Forest Feature Importance: DIFFI: Depth-based Isolation Forest Feature Importance

 \subsection{Background: the Isolation Forest}

-As introduced in Section \ref{sec:introduction}, the IF is an unsupervised AD algorithm leveraging an isolation procedure to infer a measure of outlierness, called \textit{anomaly score}, for each data point: the isolation procedure is based on recursive partitioning and aims at defining an area in the data domain where only the data point under examination lies.
-The underlying mechanism of IF is based on the reasonable hypothesis that isolating an outlier would be easy and the recursive procedure would be fast, while for inliers we would get longer procedures.
-Let us explain the IF algorithm more formally in the following.
+As introduced in Section \ref{sec:introduction}, the IF is an unsupervised AD algorithm leveraging an isolation procedure to infer a measure of outlierness, called \textit{anomaly score}, for each data point: the isolation procedure is based on recursive partitioning and aims at defining a region in the data domain where only the data point under examination lies.
+The underlying mechanism of IF is based on the reasonable hypothesis that the isolation procedure for outliers requires a limited number of iterations, while the isolation of inliers generally needs a larger number of recursive partitions; we will provide a formal description of the IF algorithm in the following.

 The IF is an ensemble of \textit{Isolation Trees (ITs)} $\lbrace t_1, \dots, t_T \rbrace$, i.e. base anomaly detectors characterized by a tree-like structure.
 ITs are data-induced random trees, in which each internal node $v$ is associated with a randomly chosen splitting feature (denoted $f(v)$) and a randomly chosen splitting threshold (denoted $\tau(v)$).
 Data points associated with node $v$ undergo a split test: points for which the value of $f(v)$ is less than $\tau(v)$ are sent to the left child of $v$, the others to the right child.